pdinklag/MinecraftStats/README.md

 The presentation is done by giving __awards__ to players for certain achievements.
 For example, the player who played on the server for the longest total time receives the _Dedication_ award.
 Every award has a viewable ranking associated to it with __medals__ - the award holder gets the gold medal, the second the silver medal and the third the bronze medal for the award.
 Each medal gives players a __crown score__ (1 for every bronze medal, 2 for every silver, 4 for every gold medal), which is displayed in a server __hall of fame__.

 A live demo of _MinecraftStats_ in action is available here: [DVG Snapshot Stats](http://mine3.dvgaming.com/).
-Feel free to join the project's [Discord](https://discord.gg/brH5PGG8By)!
+Feel free to join the project's [Discord](https://discord.gg/brH5PGG8By) for help &ndash; or just for fun!

 [TOC]